 Instructions

-- Return to your yeast mixture, which should now be foamy.
-In a large bowl, combine the dumpling flour (pampasiopao na harina), remaining sugar, salt (asin), and shortening.
-Add the activated yeast mixture and warm water.
-Mix until a shaggy dough forms.
+- In a large bowl, combine dumpling flour, remaining sugar, salt, and shortening.
+Add your foamy yeast mixture and warm water.
+Mix until the dough comes together.
+Knead for about 10 minutes until smooth and elastic.

-- Transfer the dough to a floured surface and knead (masahin) for 8-10 minutes by hand, or 5-6 minutes using a stand mixer with a dough hook, until smooth and elastic.
-Place the dough in a greased bowl, cover with a damp cloth (basang tela), and let it rise in a warm place (28-32°C/82-90°F) for 2 hours or until doubled in size.
+- Place your dough in a greased bowl, cover with a damp cloth, and let it rise in a warm place for 2 hours or until doubled in size.

-- Working with one portion at a time, roll the dough into a circle about 4 inches in diameter, making the edges thinner than the center.
+- Roll each piece into a circle about 4 inches wide, making the edges thinner than the center.
 Place 2-3 tablespoons of filling in the middle.
-Carefully pleat (tiklupin) the edges to seal, making 12-15 pleats.
-Place each finished bun on a small square of parchment paper.
-Cover the assembled buns with a clean kitchen towel and let rise for 30 minutes.
+Carefully fold and pinch the edges together to seal, making pleats as you go.

 Tips from Lola's Kitchen